junctor/info-export/README.md

 # Info Export for DEF CON 33

 > Export DEF CON conference data from Firebase for use on [info.defcon.org](https://info.defcon.org)
-> Brought to you by the Hacker Tracker team.

 ---